Inductive Reasoning Tests: 6 Steps For Success (Includes Practice Test)

-Buy some inductive reasoning books from Amazon to brush up on your interpretive skills, you can find a good selection to get you started here.
+Buy some inductive reasoning books from Amazon to brush up on your interpretive skills, you can find a good selection to get you started.

-Listen to my podcast on assessment day success, you can find it here.
+Listen to our podcast on assessment day success, you can find it here.

 5) Manage your time carefully

 Most inductive reasoning tests last for around 40 minutes.
 As with most assessment activities it’s vital that you manage your time carefully.
 You should always scan ahead and see how many questions remain in the test, this will help you gauge how much time to allocate.

 PRO TIP: If you hit a road block and are totally stuck on a difficult question don’t waste time trying to figure it out.
 During the time you spend pondering one very difficult question you could correctly answer several others.
 Just take a guess and move on.

 6) Boost your spatial awareness beforehand!

 It’s hard to improve innate/passive skills, but it isn’t impossible.
 Manipulating shapes mentally is difficult for most people, but if you spend enough time practising you’ll see a stark improvement.
 This video from GraduateMonkey will show you the kind of shape-movements to expect:

 Two free inductive reasoning practice tests